30 March 2026

 Some organisations may choose to adopt the Code outright, while others may choose to adapt it to their own organisational context in a way that is consistent with the Code, for example, through an organisation code of conduct.

-• How is the Code implemented in the Public Sector?
+• How is the Code implemented by Public Sector organisations?

 Public Sector organisations implement the Code by having policies and procedures consistent with it.
 This means either adopting the Code outright or adapting it to their own organisational context in a way that is consistent with the Code.
 Each organisation is encouraged to promote awareness of the Code and the behavioural expectations that flow from it.